leanguardia/bowling-scorer/README.md

 player_2 7
 ...
 ```
-This input file has one or more players that complete 10 frames in total.
+**Notes:**

-The project folder has sample files inside the `games` folder:
+- The file must have one or more players completing 10 frames in total.
- - sample.txt
+- `F` stands for fault
- - perfect_worse.txt
+- The project folder has sample files inside the `games` folder:

-### Run tests
+### Run unit tests
-All tests:
+All suite:
   ```
   $ rspec
   ```